retrogrand/LogosOS/README.md

 ---

-## 🔁 8 — Δ Metabolism Walkthrough: Life of a Single Difference [Ce7]
+## 🔁 9 — Δ Metabolism Walkthrough: Life of a Single Difference [Ce7]

 A lot of the above is abstract.
 Here’s **one Δ** moving through the system.

 1. **Contact (Δ⁰ arrives)**
    - A user asks a question.
-   - Crux tags the locality, stakes, and contract.
+   - Crux tags the locality, stakes, and contract using the context cube and tenant registry.
    - We have raw difference at the boundary.

 2. **Contextualization (Θ → Δ¹)**